-A landing page is a standalone web page designed with the singular purpose of getting visitors to take an action.
+A book landing page is a standalone web page designed with the singular purpose of getting visitors to take an action.

-The main features of a landing page are by design, very few.
-No headers, sidebars, footers, widgets or any other distraction from the sole aim of the page.
+There are no headers, sidebars, footers, widgets, or any other distraction from the sole aim of the page.

 To create landing pages, you need to take a different route.
 If you are using a self-hosted WordPress site, it is very easy.

-Selecting the Elementor Canvas template will then enable you to create landing pages from a blank canvas without any headers, footers or sidebars.
+Selecting the Elementor Canvas template will then enable you to create landing pages from a blank canvas without any headers, footers, or sidebars.

-If you use a free blogging platform such as WordPress.com, Wix or Blogger, you can still create landing pages, but each platform has a different method.
+If you use a free blogging platform such as Weebly, WordPress.com, Wix, or Blogger, you can still create landing pages for your books, but each platform has a different method.

-Designing your book landing page
+Designing book landing pages

-As there very few elements and only very basic text on a landing page, there is not much to do.
+As there are very few elements and only very basic text on a landing page, there is not much to do.

-There are thousands of examples of landing page design, but most are for subscription sign-up forms, lead generators and SEO experts.
+There are thousands of examples of landing page design.
+But most are for subscription sign-up forms, lead generators, and SEO experts.

-There are many other elements that can be included, but in the end, it will be a matter of trial and error to see what works for you.
+You can include many other elements, but in the end, it will be a matter of trial and error to see what works for you.

 Landing Page Examples

-Here are a couple of examples of book landing pages that I created very quickly using WordPress and Elementor, to give you an idea of what is possible.
+Here are a couple of examples of book landing pages that I created very quickly using WordPress and Elementor to give you an idea of what is possible.

 Nice landing page, but where is it?

-You need to take the second option, which is to use SEO (Search Engine Optimisation) to get your new landing page indexed on search engines and then attract totally new visitors to your page.
-While it might sound difficult, it really is not.
+You need to take the second option.
+It is to use SEO (Search Engine Optimisation) to get your new landing page indexed by search engines and then attract new visitors to your page.

 All you need to do is write a great SEO title for your page.
-This needs to be a maximum of 50 characters.
-If your platform allows, you should also write an SEO description.
-Usually a maximum of 150 characters.
+This needs to be a maximum of 60 characters.

 You need to put your thinking cap on and try to anticipate what people search for that can be related to your book.

-Neither, alone or in combination will get many search results.
-I got a few hundred thousand results, which is not a lot.
+Neither, alone or in combination, will get many search results.
+I got a few thousand results, which is not a lot.

-But, if your book is a romantic comedy set in Kentucky in the 1840’s, why not use your book’s setting and themes to build an SEO title that will get Google results?
+But, if your book is a romantic comedy set in Kentucky in the 1840s, why not use your book’s setting and themes to build an SEO title that will get Google results?

-Now, try searching Google for, “Kentucky Romance In 1840’s Set The World On Fire”.
-This got over 30 million results!
+Now, try searching Google for “Kentucky Romance In 1840’s Set The World On Fire”.
+This got over 30 million results.

 Keep it minimal, and keep experimenting, and keep track

-But even with my limited knowledge and abilities, I can design a landing page that works.
+But even with my limited knowledge and abilities, I can design a book landing page that works.

-You can do this with some of the tracking and statistics tools on your site, but the best was is to use Google Analytics to track your success.
+You can do this with some of the tracking and statistics tools on your site, but the best is to use Google Analytics to track your success.

 A final word on landing pages for books

 I must have written this 1,000 times.
-Do not use the phrase, “Buy My Book” on social media or in your blog posts.
+Do not use the phrase “Buy My Book” on social media or in your blog posts.

-But now you can scream it loudly from the rooftops on your new, totally dedicated Buy My Book landing pages.
+But now, you can scream it loudly from the rooftops on your new, totally dedicated Buy My Book landing pages.

 So, what are you waiting for?